scanoss/scanoss.py/CLIENT_HELP.md

 ### Inspect Commands
-The `inspect` command has a suite of sub-commands designed inspect the results.json.
+The `inspect` command has a suite of sub-commands designed to inspect the results.json.
 Details, such as license compliance or component declarations, can be examined.

 For example:
 * Copyleft (`copylefet`)